-The Fund Management Company shall include information about the pledge in its register of fund unit-holders.

-The fund unit-holder shall be notified in writing that information about the pledge has been added to the register.
+The Fund Management Company shall include information about the pledge in its register of fund unit holders.
+The Fund unit holder shall be notified in writing that information about the pledge has been added to the register.
 When the pledge ceases, the Fund Management Company following notification from the pledgee shall remove the information about the pledge from the register.

-Unit-holders may transfer their fund units.
-Current charges for processing pledges and transferring fund units are provided in the Information Brochure.
+Unitholders may transfer their fund units.
+Current charges for processing pledges and transferring fund units are provided in the Prospectus.

-§ 16 Limitation of liability
+Section 16 Limitation of Liability

-The following is indicated by Chapter 2, Section 21 of the Swedish UCITS Act: a fund unit-holder has incurred a loss through the Fund Management Company violating this Act or the fund rules, the Fund Management Company must compensate the loss.
+Chapter 2, Section 21 of the Swedish UCITS Act: "If a fund unit holder has incurred a loss through the Fund Management Company violating this Act or the Fund rules, the Fund Management Company must compensate the loss.

-Furthermore, it is provided by Chapter 3, Sections 14 to 16 of the Swedish UCITS Act, that if the Depository or a party that has financial instruments in safekeeping on the assignment of the depository has lost financial instruments that are in safekeeping with the depository, the institution shall without any undue delay reinstate them with financial instruments of the same kind or pay the Fund Management Company an amount corresponding to this value on behalf of the UCITS fund.
-The depository is not liable according to the first sentence if the institution can demonstrate that the loss was caused by an external event outside the reasonable control of the institution, and whose consequences were impossible to avoid despite all reasonable efforts having been made.
-An outsourcing agreement relating to the safekeeping of assets and verification of ownership rights in accordance with Chapter 3, Section 6 of the Swedish UCITS Act does not relieve the depository of its liability for losses and other damage under this Act.
-This also applies if the contracting party has sub-delegated the assignment.
+Furthermore, Chapter 3, Sections 14 to 16 of the Swedish UCITS Act, that if the Depository or a party that has financial instruments in safekeeping on the assignment of the depository has lost financial instruments that are in safe-keeping with the depository, the institution shall without any undue delay reinstate them with financial instruments of the same kind or pay the Fund Management Company an amount corresponding to this value on behalf of the UCITS fund.
+The depositary is not liable under the first sentence if the institution can show that the loss is caused by an external event beyond the institution's reasonable control, and the consequences of which were impossible to avoid despite all reasonable efforts being made.
+An assignment contract regarding storage of assets and control of ownership in accordance with Chapter 3, Section 6 of the Swedish UCITS Act does not relieve the depositary of its liability for losses and other damage according to Swedish UCITS Act.
+This also applies if the contractor has sub-delegated the task.

-If a fund unit-holder has incurred a loss other than as referred to above owing to a depository or a contracting party intentionally or through negligence having contravened the Swedish UCITS Act or other legislation governing their activity, the institution must indemnify such loss.
+If a fund unit holder has suffered damage other than that stated above by the depositary or a contractor having intentionally or through negligence violated Swedish UCITS Act or other statutes that regulate the business, the institution shall compensate the damage.